UpStart Kitchen Serves Up Hope in Milwaukee Neighborhood

 Church leaders and Bishop Walter Harvey, Parklawn’s senior pastor at the time, saw firsthand the community’s frustration with high unemployment rates among Black males and a lack of livable wage job opportunities.
 They saw would-be entrepreneurs with big dreams lacking the resources, networking opportunities, and support systems necessary for getting a business off the ground.

 Out of those conversations, PRISM Economic Development Corporation (EDC) was born, with UpStart Kitchen as its project.
-We Raise Foundation was there from the start, providing a $50,000 GrantsPlus grant in 2018.
+We Raise Foundation was there from the start, providing a $50,000 GrantsPlus grant in 2018, thanks to the generosity of our donors.

 Today, UpStart Kitchen is a fully equipped, shared-space commercial kitchen serving as an incubator for food service industry entrepreneurs passionate about their culinary niche.
 Entrepreneurs also benefit from resources, training, mentoring, and community connections to help launch their business—and build the neighborhood economy.